Tori Morgan: Relationship with Martin Ashford

 Ash temporarily leaves the Bay to do "some soul searching".
 On his return, he appears calmer and he and Tori become closer again.
 She overhears Ash telling Justin that he regrets losing her, so she pulls Ash in for a kiss.
 The following day they admit the kiss was a mistake and happened out of habit.
 As they talk, Ash admits that he returned for her, so they agree to work through their problems from the last few months.
 Following Mason's decision to leave Home and Away, producers took the decision to split the couple up for good.
 Ash struggles to deal with his grief over Kat and the baby's deaths, so he purchases a one-way ticket to Cyprus to be with Luc.
 After hearing that Ash is leaving, Tori "is in denial" and refuses to say goodbye, following their failed attempt at reconciliation.
-As Ash drives out of the Bay, Tori rushes to catch him and he tells he that she is one of the best things to happen to him.
+As Ash drives out of the Bay, Tori rushes to catch him and he tells her that she is one of the best things to happen to him.
 They share one last kiss, before he leaves.